T'anta wawa

 T'anta wawa ("bread baby", from Aymara and Quechua t'anta "bread" and wawa "child, baby"; hispanicized names: guagua de pan, tantaguaguas, tantahuahua, wawas de pan, tantawawas and muñecas de pan) is a type of sweet roll shaped and decorated in the form of a small child or infant.
 They are generally made of wheat and sometimes contain a sweet filling.
 They are made and eaten as part of ancestral rites in Andean regions of Bolivia, Ecuador, Peru, the south of Colombia, and the north of Argentina, mainly on All Souls' Day, but also as part of agricultural festivals, carnivals, and Christmas.

 Regional characteristics

 Ecuador

-T'anta wawa are consumed on November 2 all over the Andean region.
+T'anta wawa is consumed on November 2 all over the Andean region.
 They are eaten with colada morada.
 They are made by families and exchanged among groups of family and friends and given to godchildren.
 In rural cemeteries and indigenous communities, such as Tungurahua Province, they are used as offerings as part of a ceremony of encounter with one's ancestors.